HTTP

 • /lib64/ld-linux-x86-64.so.2 (0x000071c69782e000)

-tables, interface statistics, and network protocol usage on a computer or server.
+It provides detailed information about network connections, routing tables, interface statistics, and network protocol usage on a computer or server.
 It is commonly used for network troubleshooting, monitoring, and diagnosing network-related issues.

 curl